ocular-d/styleguide-markdown/docs/headings.md

 ## No Content Before

-Make sure that there are no other characters (including whitespaces) in front of headings.
+Make sure that there are no other characters (including spaces) in front of headings.

 > remark-lint: [no-heading-indent](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-lint-no-heading-content-indent "Link to remarkjs docs")